awseward/GCBehavior.NET/README.md

 }
 ```

-The `AnonymousSubscriber` and `MethodSubscriber` classes each subscribe to a `Publisher` instantiated in their common base class, `Subscriber`, using these two ways, respectively.
+The `AnonymousSubscriber` and `MethodSubscriber` classes each subscribe to a `Publisher` instantiated in their common base class, `Subscriber`, using these two ways respectively.